Which Wedge Should I Chip With?

-By using different clubs you can use a putting stroke method and simply change the club depending on the carry to roll ratio that you need.
+Using different clubs around the green you can use a putting stroke method and simply change the club depending on the carry-to-roll ratio that you need.

 Rule of 12

 Some beginners may be taught the “Rule of 12”.
-This is a simple method for picking the club you need to get a specific carry to roll ratio.
+This is a simple method for picking the golf club you need to get a specific carry-to-roll ratio.